Chrismarsh/CHM/README.md

 # The Canadian Hydrological Model
 The Canadian Hydrological Model (CHM) is a novel modular unstructured mesh based approach for hydrological modelling.
 It can move between spatial scale, temporal scale, and spatial extents.
 It is designed for developing and testing process representations for hydrological models.

+# Usage
+Details on how to use CHM, as well as more implimentation details, can be found in the [wiki](https://github.com/Chrismarsh/CHM/wiki)

 # Motivation
 Modelling of hydrological processes at any scale is hampered by large uncertainties in parameters and forcing data, incomplete process representations (the scientific conceptualization of a phenomena codified numerically), and arbitrary process representation selections and linkages (collectively ‘model structure’).
 There is also consistent difficulty or an inability to easily test and estimate the uncertainty due to variations in model structure, parameter values, number of parameters, forcing data requirements, and spatial discretization requirements (collectively ‘model complexity’).